 3. Fishing effort: Where possible the numbers of hours and rods fished should be limited.

-Conservation Policy: The 2016 Conservation Policy can be downloaded from the River Spey Fishery Board here.
+Conservation Policy: The 2020 Conservation Policy can be found here.